Objective & Performance

 Milton’s shares have traded on the ASX since 1958.

-The following graph shows the monthly share price for the 15 year period to 30 September 2017.
+The following graph shows the historical monthly share price movements.

 Milton's share price in the following chart has been adjusted for the five for one share split that occurred in October 2013.

 The NTA per share in an indicator of the valuation of the shares that are traded on the ASX.
 When the market price exceeds the NTA, the shares are said to be trading at a premium and when the price is below NTA, they are considered to be at a discount.

 Total returns are theoretical calculations that assume each dividend is reinvested in shares.